 The responsibility for maintenance of protective clothing lies with the employer.
-Regulation 7(1) of the Personal Protective Equipment at Work Regulations 1992 (note that protective clothing is defined as protective equipment) says: "Every employer shall ensure that any personal protective equipment provided to his employees is maintained (including replaced or cleaned as appropriate) in an efficient state, in efficient working order and in good repair."
-There is a similar requirement for the self-employed.
+Regulation 7(1) of the Personal Protective Equipment at Work Regulations 1992 (note that protective clothing is defined as protective equipment) says: "Every employer shall ensure that any personal protective equipment provided to his employees is maintained (including replaced or cleaned as appropriate) in an efficient state, in efficient working order and in good repair.

 Regulation 8 also requires the employer to provide appropriate accommodation to store the protective equipment when it is not being used.
 In addition under Regulation 24 of the Workplace (Health, Safety and Welfare) Regulations 1992, the employer is required to provide 'suitable and sufficient facilities' for changing clothes when the person has to wear special clothing for the purposes of work.
 And finally, the employer must provide the equipment and service it free of charge to the employee.